observablehq/plot/docs/marks/rect.md

 :::

 :::warning
-The **mixBlendMode** option can be very slow to render if there are many elements, but is useful for avoiding occlusion.
+While the **mixBlendMode** option is useful for mitigating occlusion, it can be slow to render if there are many elements.
 More than two overlapping histograms may also be hard to read.
 :::

 The rect mark and bin transform naturally support [faceting](../features/facets.md), too.